RidhwanRama98/Project-UAS-PBO/README.md

 A simple billing program for internet cafe, made by a team of colleges student of UIN SGD Bandung.

-Contributor :
-Kamal Zaki Abdurrafi
-Pebri Alkautsar
-Muhammad Ridhwan Ramadhan
+Contributor : Kamal Zaki Abdurrafi, Pebri Alkautsar, Muhammad Ridhwan Ramadhan